 Essentials: Personal Picks

-I am new to Ascenta products, but have already fallen madly in love!
+I am new to Ascenta NutraSea, but have already fallen madly in love!
 When shopping for an omega-3 supplement, there are a couple of things I look for:

 I am an unfaithful probiotics user.
-I jump from product to product.
+I jump from product to product (but this dairy-free DDS Acidophilus powder is my favorite).
 But you know what, that’s a good thing!
 I am of the school of thought that the more you try, the more diverse your bacteria.

 Things I look for in a probiotic supplement are: